 - Equipment, tools, and safety gear is provided

 - Meals and snacks provided

 - Course is located in White Sulphur Springs, Montana

 2017 Timber Skills Workshop – September 21-24, 2017.

-Applications for the 2017 Timber Skills Workshop will open soon.
+Apply for the 2017 Timber Skills Workshop here.

 “The Timber Skills weekend was the most empowering and fun girls weekend I have ever had.
 Beautiful camping, gourmet food, fresh wildflowers on all the tables, and a group of amazing women learning to cut wood with chainsaws.
 Hell yeah!” -Anna